topranks/mib2SnmpCol/README.md

 |-p|Argument||Yes|Password for username|
 |-o|Argument||Yes|OID of MIB tree location to begin parsing|
 |-m|Switch|No|No|If added will prefix the SNMP 'module' to measurement names.|

+For example you culd use it like this:

+    python3 mib2SnmpCol.py -o OPENBSD-PF-MIB::pfCounters -s 192.168.240.82 -u admin -p password

+Provided everything goes ok you should see something like this: